 LUKOIL has operations in in two West Siberia autonomous regions: Khanty-Mansi (mostly oil fields) and Yamal-Nenets (mostly gas fields).

-West Siberia accounts for 51% of LUKOIL Group's exploration drilling.
+West Siberia accounts for about half of LUKOIL Group's exploration drilling volumes.
 Most prospecting operations in this region are conditioned by the need for replenishment of the resource base.
 Despite the highly explored West Siberia reserves, exploration activities that are under way in the region demonstrate high performance and efficiency.

 The region's main prospects depend on the development of hard-to-recover reserves, and therefore a strategic goal of the Company is to develop relevant technological capabilities, including pilot operations.
 Enhanced oil recovery, fracturing, sidetracking, horizontal drilling and other techniques are actively deployed in this region.
 The multi-level field development monitoring system that uses geotechnical models helps LUKOIL to constantly optimize its field development operations.